 - Close the Precheck dialog box after the following message is displayed: The precheck is passed.
 Then, the data synchronization task starts.

-is in the Synchronizing state.
-You can view the status of the data synchronization task on the Synchronization Tasks page.
+enters the Synchronizing state.
+You can view the state of the data synchronization task on the Synchronization Tasks page.